3 Murals of Taapuna - Punaauia - French Polynesia - 2025

-“Whakawhitinga,” which means transmission in Maori, symbolises the transfer of knowledge, traditions and values across generations and species.
-Located at the Dunedin School of Art, this mural explores the fragility of biodiversity by highlighting iconic species from New Zealand and Polynesia.
-The skeleton of the extinct Moa, combined with its shadow representing the bird as it once was, embodies collective memory and the link between the past and the present.
-On the Moa’s back is the critically endangered Hoiho penguin, highlighting the urgency of protecting biodiversity.
+“Whakawhitinga,” meaning transmission in Māori , evokes the passing down of knowledge, traditions, and values between generations and species.
+Located within the art school, the mural highlights the fragility of biodiversity through iconic species from New Zealand and Polynesia.
+The skeleton of the Moa, an extinct species, accompanied by its shadow representing the bird as it once existed, symbolizes memory and the link between past and present.
+Resting on its back is the Hoiho penguin, a critically endangered species, serving as a reminder of the urgent need to preserve wildlife.

-The mural also incorporates natural elements such as the Koru, a spiral symbol of growth and new beginnings, as well as flora from New Zealand and Polynesia.
-The Maori wave patterns represent the connection between land and sea, while the Polynesian sky patterns highlight the connection between humanity and nature.
-“Whakawhitinga” is a call to preserve the delicate balance of nature and protect our environmental heritage.
+The artwork also incorporates natural elements such as the Koru, a symbol of growth and renewal, as well as plants native to New Zealand and Polynesia.
+Maori wave-inspired motifs evoke the connection between land and sea, while Polynesian sky motifs underscore the link between humanity and nature.

 Teahupo’o Marina - Olympic Games - French Polynesia - 2024